 - internship agreement system,

 - professional training of vocational teachers/trainers,

-In formal education, traineeships are part of vocational education in the framework curriculum, which means that the recognition happens through obtaining the qualification.
-The process is similar in higher education, as well, where different credit values are assigned to the different traineeships types.
-The recognition of traineeships (Szakmai gyakorlat elismerése) carried out earlier is also possible.
-The Act CCIV of 2011 on National Higher Education (2011. évi CCIV. törvény a nemzeti felsőoktatásról) states that
+In formal education, traineeships are part of vocational education in the framework curriculum, which means that recognition is achieved through the acquisition of the qualification.
+In higher education, the process is also similar, with different credit values are assigned to different types of traineeships.
+The recognition of traineeships carried out earlier is also possible ('Szakmai gyakorlat elismerése').

 'The credit transfer committee may recognise prior non-formal and informal learning, as well as work experiences, furthermore, the knowledge acquired during a vocational training, for the purpose of the fulfilment of academic requirements, as set out in this Act and the applicable government decree.'